Integrative Biological and Behavioral Sciences

 Basic Behavioral

-Basic behavioral research involving psychological processes (e.g., emotion, judgment, decision-making) to help predict, prevent, and manage illness through observational and mechanistic studies on populations experiencing disparities.
-Basic behavioral research may include basic experimental studies involving humans.
+Basic behavioral research involving psychological processes (e.g., emotion, judgment, decision-making) to help predict, prevent, and manage illness through observational and mechanistic studies, as well as basic behavioral research may include basic experimental studies involving humans.

 Program Contact(s): Dr. Carlos Garrido, Dr. Arielle Gillman